 B-splines can be thought of as a way to break our data down into smaller sections, to allow us to fit a line to each discrete section independently.
 In addition, they allow us to also fit a curve instead of a line to our data, while still using a linear model.

-This probably doesn't do much to clarify what they are, but wikipedia certainly doesn't do any better;
+This probably doesn’t do much to clarify what they are, but wikipedia certainly doesn’t do better;

 “a B-spline or basis spline is a spline function that has minimal support with respect to a given degree, smoothness, and domain partition.
 Any spline function of given degree can be expressed as a linear combination of B-splines of that degree.
 Cardinal B-splines have knots that are equidistant from each other.”